Our Team

 Angela Nguyen, DrPH, MPH, is a postdoctoral research scientist for the GATE Program.
 She earned her doctorate from the University of California, Berkeley School of Public Health and her MPH from the New York University School of Global Public Health.
 Angela’s interdisciplinary research to date has focused on vulnerable populations, social determinants of health, and environmental exposures.
 Her dissertation centered on the epidemiology of disaster mental health, particularly the community- and individual-level factors associated with mental health recovery among displaced women survivors.
 More recently, she collaborated on a quantitative research study on the impacts of the COVID-19 pandemic on period poverty in the U.S. With GATE, Angela will engage on several research projects ranging from examining the dissemination of puberty educational content to young people, to assessing the impact of menstrual health on the daily lives of those with periods.

-Mallary Taylor, Research Assistant
+Mallary Taylor, Project Director

 Isabella Brocato

-Isabella Brocato is a first-year MPH student in the Department of Sociomedical Sciences with a certificate in Sexuality, Sexual and Reproductive Health.
+Isabella Brocato is a second-year MPH student in the Department of Sociomedical Sciences with a certificate in Sexuality, Sexual and Reproductive Health.
 As a certified puberty and adolescence educator with a background in survivor advocacy and violence prevention, Bella is passionate about advancing menstrual health equity and literacy as a means of ensuring agency for women, girls, and others who menstruate.
 Her research interests include global menstrual health, adolescent sexual development, comprehensive body literacy program design, and the restoration of sexual agency through an embodiment framework.
 Bella is from Louisiana and has a BA in Political Science from the University of Southern Mississippi.

 Carolyn Martinez Jorge, Menstrual Health Fellow